-77 As regards social media pages, joint controllership may also exist in relation to statistical information provided by the social media provider to the page administrator: see Wirtschaftsakademie.
+85 As regards social media pages, joint controllership conditions may also be met in relation to statistical information provided by the social media provider to the page administrator: see CJEU C-210/16, Wirtschaftsakademie.

-78 The EDPB notes that profiling may have occurred in previous examples as well.
+86 The EDPB notes that profiling may have occurred in previous examples as well.

-79 Guidelines on Automated individual decision-making and Profiling for the purposes of Regulation 2016/679, WP251rev.01, p.
+87 Guidelines on Automated individual decision-making and Profiling for the purposes of Regulation 2016/679, WP251rev.01, p.
 7.

-J the necessity of the automated decision-making for entering into, or performance of, a contract; or J authorisation by Union or Member State law to which the controller is subject.
-80. WP29 has already stated that "In many typical cases the decision to present targeted advert on profiling will not have a similarly significant effect on individuals ().
-However, it is posmay do, depending upon the particular characteristics of the case, including: J the intrusiveness of the profiling process, including the tracking of individuals across different websites, devices and services; J the expectations and wishes of the individuals concerned; J the way the advert is delivered; or J using knowledge of the vulnerabilities of the data subjects targeted."80
+- 86. WP29 has already stated that "In many typical cases the decision to present targeted advertising based on profiling will not have a similarly significant effect on individuals (...).
+However, it is possible that it may do, depending upon the particular characteristics of the case, including: - the intrusiveness of the profiling process, including the tracking of individuals across different websites, devices and services; - the expectations and wishes of the individuals concerned; -) the way the advert is delivered; or - using knowledge of the vulnerabilities of the data subjects targeted."88 - 87.
 Where the profiling undertaken by the social media provider is likely to have a "similarly significant [effect]" on a data subject, Article 22 shall be applicable.
-An assessment as to whether targeting will "similarly significantly [effect]" a data subject will need to be conducted by the controller (or joint controllers, as the case may be) in each instance with reference to the specific facts of the targeting.

-81. In such circumstances as described in Example 8, the display of online betting advertisements may fall under the scope of Article 22 GDPR (targeting financially vulnerable persons that are interested in online betting which have the potential to significantly and adversely affect his financial situation).
+An assessment as to whether targeting will "similarly significantly [effect]" a data subject will need to be conducted by the controller (or joint controllers, as the case may be) in each instance with reference to the specific facts of the targeting. - 88.
+In such circumstances as described in Example 8, the display of online betting advertisements may fall under the scope of Article 22 GDPR (targeting financially vulnerable persons that are interested in online betting which have the potential to significantly and adversely affect his financial situation).
 Therefore, in accordance with Article 22, explicit consent would be required.
 Furthermore, the use of tracking techniques triggers the applicability of Article 5(3) of the ePrivacy Directive, resulting in a requirement of prior consent.
 Finally, the EDPB recalls that for the processing to be lawful, the controller must conduct a case-by-case assessment, and that obtaining consent does not reduce other obligations to observe the requirements of fairness, necessity, proportionality and data quality, as stated in Article 5 GDPR.